Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/tailwind.md

 ---

 ### 4️⃣ UnoCSS
+As an alternative to TailwindCSS you can try UnoCSS.

 - A utility-first, atomic CSS engine that generates styles on demand
 - Extremely fast and customizable
 - Built for modern frameworks like Vite